anova-culinary/developer-project-a2a3/README.md

 Logs include information on device scanning, connection status, command dispatch, and error messages.

-## Contributing

-Contributions, bug reports, and suggestions are welcome!
-Please ensure that any new code is well documented and tested.
-Follow the existing style and documentation guidelines when contributing changes.

 ## License

 This project is licensed under the MIT License: